 What is the Schedule C Guidance Report?

-The Schedule C Guidance report brings together all the important inventory tallies that you need for filing a IRS Form 1040 Schedule C. This form is required to report income or loss from a US based business you operated as a sole proprietor.
+The Schedule C Guidance report brings together all the important inventory tallies that you need for filing a IRS Form 1040 Schedule C. It also provides some of your revenue and expense tallies that can be useful to complete this form.
+This form is required to report income or loss from a US based business you operated as a sole proprietor.
 Full IRS instructions for completing the Schedule C form.

 How to find this report: